bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 I'd say T-Bast is also extremely well-rounded because Eclair ships Phoenix as well as their implementation and everything.
 So it's like one comprehensive thing.
 So he probably has great insight.
-Yeah, to be honest, I haven't had time to follow everything that's happening around Nuster.
+Yeah, to be honest, I haven't had time to follow everything that's happening around Nostr.
 So yeah, I don't know, to be honest.

 Tony: 00:49:08

-Yeah, I'm very concerned about Lightning usage on Nuster for both the Zaps aspect and also the custodial integrations like Wallet Connect.
+Yeah, I'm very concerned about Lightning usage on Nostr for both the Zaps aspect and also the custodial integrations like Wallet Connect.
 You know, there's a side of it where it's like, we can be up here preaching about lighting privacy all day long and then someone connects their node up with AMBOSS and shares the balance.
 Like, we can't stop that on a protocol level.
 And all we can do is educate and tell people why it's dumb, why you why you shouldn't do that, why you shouldn't use custodians.